-The Gigabyte M32U is a great monitor for office users.
+The Gigabyte M32U-SA is a great monitor for office users.
 The large, high-resolution screen delivers superb text clarity, and it's great for multitasking.
-It has wide viewing angles, excellent gray uniformity, and okay ergonomics.
+It has wide viewing angles, great gray uniformity, and good ergonomics.
 It also has very good peak brightness in SDR and decent reflection handling, so glare shouldn't be an issue.
 Finally, it has a few extra productivity features, including a built-in keyboard video and mouse switch (KVM), so you can control two devices with a single keyboard and mouse.

-The Gigabyte M32U is an impressive choice for watching videos, as long as you're not in a dark room.
+The Gigabyte M32U monitor is a good choice for watching videos, as long as you're not in a dark room.
 The large, high-resolution screen delivers an immersive movie-watching experience, and the wide viewing angles are great for sharing your screen with someone else.
-It has decent reflection handling and very good peak brightness in SDR, so glare shouldn't be an issue, but it has low contrast and a terrible local dimming feature, so it's not a good choice for a dark room.
+It has decent reflection handling and very good peak brightness in SDR, so glare won't be an issue, but it has low contrast and a terrible local dimming feature, so it's not a good choice for a dark room.

 The Gigabyte M32U is identical to the smaller Gigabyte M28U.
 It has a slightly understated design, with thin bezels on three sides and a flat base that supports the monitor well but takes up a bit more space overall.
 The back of the monitor has a bit more flash to it, with a glossy section near the top but no RGB bias lighting or other gamer aesthetic.